ihadgraft/django-settings-manager/README.md

   priority: 10
 ```

-Generally, it might be useful to set all files providing variables to a priority of zero, set base configuration file to 10, and local configuration overrides to 20.
+Generally, it will be useful to set all files providing variables to a low priority, set base configuration file to a higher priority, and local configuration overrides to the highest priority.
 For example:

 ```yaml
 ---